scottyeager/info_foundation/src/decentralization/councils/grid_council.md

 * Each vote is a transaction prepared (sending 1 TFT from voting wallet to voting wallet) with the voting ID and voting hash (hash is a unique key guaranteeing the validity of the content of the voting request) as part of the transaction description.
 This makes sure that everyone with 100% certainty agrees on the voting request and signs the transaction.
 * Transactions can only happen if at least 6 of the 9 people sign.

+## Disclaimer

+> each member of ThreeFold related councils (grid, tech & wisdom) acts out love for the ThreeFold concept (upgraded free internet) and cannot be held accountable for any personal decision taken.
+No claims can be made to ThreeFold or its guardians (councils) see [disclaimer](disclaimer)